Tiendil/feeds.fun/README.md

 - [ ] Tag: unicode-in-caption or too-much-unicode-in-caption
 - [ ] reduce amount the size of answers from backend
 - [ ] in the news list highlight tags that are used in rules
+- [ ] likes/dislikes for entries => propose rules/tags on base of them

 # Public MVP